filip-jezek/filip-jezek.github.io/_includes/build_issue_index.md

 ## [{{ page.title }}]({{ page.url }}) - {{ page.category }}
 {{ page.content | markdownify }}
 *This article is provided by {{ page.author }}*
+Three or more...

+---

+Hyphens

 ***

+Asterisks

+___

+Underscores

 {% endunless %}
 {% endfor %}